intel-iot-devkit/smart-video-workshop/up2-vision-kit/openvino-projects-using-iss2019.md

 CMake creates the necessary make files for the project, and then starts a build.
 View the build progress in the CMakeconsole and CDT buildconsole at the bottom of the workspace.

+## Create a connection to the local system
+1. Make sure your target device is functioning properly and can be reached on the network by your host system.
+2. On the main toolbar, click the arrow next to the New Connection box, and then select New Connection.

+3. Select Connection for container based C/C++ applications or Java* applications, and then click Next.

+4. Type a name in the Connection Name field.
+5. Enter **localhost** in the Address field, and then click Finish.
+6. When prompted, provide the appropriate credentials to access your device, and then click OK.

 ## Run Interactive Face Detection Demo on your host laptop

 - This demo showcases the Object Detection task applied to face recognition using a sequence of neural networks.